psmit/dnn-asr-group/doc/TENSORFLOW.md

 Tensorflow installation
 -----------------------

+You can use the same tensorflow installations for cpu and gpu.
+If no gpu is available the cpu will be used.

-Create first a virtual environment:
+First, create a virtual environment:

     virtualenv --system-site-packages -p python2.7 env_tensorflow